NameTruffle/rawr-specification/README.md

 # Documentation

-- [Bacckground](docs/background.md) - A background on why Project Laya was developed and the state of peer-to-peer communication
+- [Background](docs/background.md) - A background on why Project Laya was developed and the state of peer-to-peer communication today
+- [Design](docs/design.md) - The design and overview of how Project Laya works
+- Specification - TBC

 # Roadmap